chinapedia/wikipedia.abstract.en/Page/Hall_effect.md

 In classical electromagnetism electrons move in the opposite direction of the current (by convention "current" describes a theoretical "hole flow").
 In some semiconductors it _appears_ "holes" are actually flowing because the direction of the voltage is opposite to the derivation below.

-Hall_Effect_Measurement_Setup_for_Electrons.png Hall_Sensor.webm For a simple metal where there is only one type of charge carrier (electrons), the Hall voltage can be derived by using the Lorentz force and seeing that, in the steady-state condition, charges are not moving in the -axis direction.
+For a simple metal where there is only one type of charge carrier (electrons), the Hall voltage can be derived by using the Lorentz force and seeing that, in the steady-state condition, charges are not moving in the -axis direction.
 Thus, the magnetic force on each electron in the -axis direction is cancelled by a -axis electrical force due to the buildup of charges.
 The term is the drift velocity of the current which is assumed at this point to be holes by convention.
 The term is negative in the -axis direction by the right hand rule.

 F = _q_(E + V × B)